Ron Hines DVM PhD

 When someone is bitten, immediate care should be taken to tie the spot above the wound as fast as possible to prevent the poison from spreading throughout the body; in the meantime, another person should make cuts with a black lancet directly above the wound, suck vigorously with his mouth and spit out.
 Before doing that, it is advisable to disinfect the mouth with olive oil or with spirit in oil. . . .
 Care should be taken that the sucking person has no wound in his mouth or rotten teeth . . . should there be no man available to do the sucking, cupping-glasses should be applied, with or without fire; the heated ones have a much better effect because they combine the advantages of sucking and cauterizing at the same time. . . .
 Then apply the Great Theriac.

-Moses Maimonides was the most famous medieval physician.
+Moses Maimonides was the most famous and perceptive of the medieval physician.
 His 10 medical works emphasized preventive medicine and the need to treatment the whole of the ill patient.
-He was a devoutly religious, but not a superstitious, man – one of the greatest physicians, philosophers, theologians and astronomers of all time.
+He was a devoutly religious, but not a superstitious man – one of the greatest philosophers, theologians and astronomers of all time.